shivannis/xandr-docs-public/xandr-docs/monetize/set-a-recency-cap.md

 ---
 title: Microsoft Monetize - Set a Recency Cap
-description: The article helps you to set recency caps where you can specify impressions and frequency for controlled ad displays. ms.date: 10/28/2023
+description: Explore how to set recency caps where you can specify impressions and frequency for controlled ad displays. ms.date: 10/28/2023
 ---